 The bags won’t stay completely air-free indefinitely, but they’ll stay compact long enough for you to tuck a few extra items in your bag. . . and all your clothes will be neatly sorted when you open your bag!

-Any brand of air-tight resealable bag will work, but Ziploc seems to be the most well-known.
-There are bags available that are specifically for travel, but the grocery store variety are inexpensive and handy.
+Any brand of air-tight resealable bag will work, but Ziploc seems to be both the easy to find and sturdy.
+There are bags available that are specifically for travel.
+Someday I’d like to test those, but for now the grocery store variety are inexpensive and handy.